What's the selection process?

 What are the application deadlines?

 The applications are being accepted and processed on a rolling basis.
 So, the earlier you apply, greater are the chances to get selected.
-However, the deadline for second round of applications is 25th June, 2022.
+The deadline for the first phase of applications is 21st March, 2024.

 What’s after the Sewa Fellowship?